Logius-standaarden/fsc-test-suite/manager.md

 # Manager-AcceptContract-7

-Scenario: Place accept signature with unsupported algorithm on a Contract
+Scenario: Place accept signature signed using an unsupported algorithm on a Contract
-When the Peer submits an accept signature using a hash with an unsupported algorithm Then the signature should be rejected
+When the Peer submits an accept signature using an unsupported algorithm Then the Manager should return a 422 and the Signature should not be added

 # Manager-AcceptContract-8